aziz/PlainNotes/README.md

 #### Other features
 - **Open URLs**: place cursor on the link then press `enter` to open a url in the browser.
+- **Preview images inline**: place cursor on a markdown image with inline image url and press `enter` to a preview popup of that image.
+You should have ST 3070 or newer for this feature to work.

 #### Per-project notes